RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/domainmanager.md

 default value: `True`
 description: Specifies whether to automatically start this process when the AdminService starts, if `enable` is True.

-parameter: `startsecs`
-required: No
-default value: `5`
-description: The number of seconds the Domain Manager has to be running to consider it started.

 parameter: `waitforprevious`
 required: No
 default value: `1`